 As a defendant or target of the federal government, you must develop a viable defense early.
 Waiting until an indictment or trial occurs puts you at a great disadvantage because the government has already spent a lot of resources investigating and building the case.
 Therefore, any settlement options at the late stages may not be very lucrative.
 The US attorneys may look for evidence of Qui Tam retaliation.
 Contractors should make sure not to retaliate against the Relator.
 See information about FCA retaliation.

 If you are considering moving forward and defending a qui tam case, be prepared to spend quite a bit of time going through the government’s investigation.
-You must also have a Government contractor fraud attorney or Qui Tam lawyer on board that understands the underlying laws and regulations related to the False Claims Act.
+You must also have a Government contractor fraud attorney or alse Claims Act and Qui Tam litigation defense lawyers on board who understands the underlying laws and regulations related to the False Claims Act.

 Under the federal False Claims Act (FCA) the prevailing plaintiff (Qui Tam Relator) in a successful Qui Tam lawsuits, whether it is the government or Relator (qui tam plaintiff ), is automatically entitled to recover attorney fees.
 See 31 USC 3730(d)(1) and (2).
-If you are a government contractor who wins a federal False Claims Act and Qui Tam litigation, you do not automatically receive Qui Tam attorney fees.
+If you are a government contractor who wins a federal False Claims Act and Qui Tam defense litigation, you do not automatically receive Qui Tam attorney fees.

 You must also show the court that the claim was frivolous, vexatious, or brought primarily to harass.
 This could potentially be the case when there is an alleged former employee of the contractor that brings the case.
 In one case, the Court granted the Defendant in the False Claims Act Qui Tam lawsuit attorney fees using the Equal Access to Justice Act.
 See United States ex rel.
 Wall v.
 Circle C Constr., LLC, No. 16-619, 2017 U.S. App.
 LEXIS 15646 (6th Cir.
 Aug.
 18, 2017).